fastify/session/README.md

 Automatically refresh ( extend the expiry of ) session before `<refresh>` milliseconds before `expiry`.
 This is more efficient way than setting `rolling` option.
 The default value is `0 ms` meaning, this feature is disabled.
 Consider `cookie.maxAge` is `60 seconds`.
-If we set `refresh` = `20 seconds`, then it will auto refresh the session if sent any request after 40 second. it is recommended to disable `rolling` and `saveUninitialized` options if we set this option
+If we set `refresh` = `20 seconds`, then it will auto refresh the session if sent any request after 40 second.
+It is recommended to disable `rolling` and `saveUninitialized` options if we set this option.

 ##### idGenerator(request) (optional)